johnwleonard89/qcsc/src/content/blog/complete-guide-epoxy-flooring-cincinnati.md

 ### Types of Epoxy Systems We Use:

 **100% Solids Epoxy**: The gold standard for durability and chemical resistance.
-Perfect for garages and high-traffic areas.
+Perfect for [garage floor epoxy](/services/garage-floor-epoxy) and high-traffic areas.

-**Water-Based Epoxy**: Great for areas where odor is a concern, like finished basements.
+**Water-Based Epoxy**: Great for areas where odor is a concern, like [finished basements](/services/basement-floor-coating).

-**Polyaspartic Topcoats**: UV-resistant and incredibly fast-curing.
+**[Polyaspartic Topcoats](/services/polyaspartic-coating)**: UV-resistant and incredibly fast-curing.
 We can often complete your project in one day!

 ## The Real Benefits for Cincinnati Homeowners